How Russell Wilson is handling one of his most mistake-filled stretches: ‘Russ will get through this’

-For anybody wondering if Russell Wilson is OK physically after being sacked 11 times the last two weeks, he stiff-armed the topic with four quick words Tuesday.
+For anybody wondering if Russell Wilson is OK physically after being sacked 11 times the past two weeks, he stiff-armed the topic with four quick words Tuesday.

-“Yeah, I feel great,’’ Wilson said via Zoom on Tuesday when asked if he’s healthy.
+“Yeah, I feel great,’’ Wilson said via Zoom when asked if he’s healthy.

 Not that there’s any tangible reason to think he isn’t — he hasn’t missed a snap, nor showed up on an injury report this season.

-But in the search for reasons why Wilson has had an uncharacteristic stretch of misplays the last few weeks, it’s natural to wonder if the sacks and 23 quarterback hits he’s taken the last two weeks have taken a toll.
+But in the search for reasons why Wilson has had an uncharacteristic stretch of misplays the past few weeks, it’s natural to wonder if the sacks and 23 quarterback hits he’s taken the past two weeks have taken a toll.

-Wilson’s answer was typical of a news conference in which he made clear he wasn’t dwelling on the 10 combined turnovers (seven interceptions, three fumbles) the last four games (all occurring in three losses) and was quickly moving on to Thursday night’s game against Arizona.
+Wilson’s answer was typical of a news conference in which he made clear he wasn’t dwelling on the 10 combined turnovers (seven interceptions and three fumbles) the past four games (all occurring in three defeats) and was quickly moving on to the game Thursday night against Arizona.

 And he insisted he feels mentally fine too, saying there’s been no loss of confidence incurred during a stretch in which he has gone from the clear front-runner for the NFL MVP award to falling behind Kansas City’s Patrick Mahomes in the Vegas MVP odds this week for the first time since the second week of the season.

-“We’ve been super upbeat,’’ Wilsons said when asked the feeling in the locker room after a franchise-best 5-0 start turned into a 6-3 record and a three-way tie for the NFC West lead.
+“We’ve been super upbeat,’’ Wilson said when asked the feeling in the locker room after a franchise-best 5-0 start turned into a 6-3 record and a three-way tie for the NFC West lead.
 “We’ve had some tough challenges along the way but everybody’s upbeat, everybody has great belief.
 There’s no doubt that we’re talented, there’s no doubt that we can do some great things.

 “ … You know, every week it has a new history of its own, every game tells its own story, game has a new history, and you’ve got to treat it that way.
-You can’t say ‘one-and-oh this week’ and say it when you’re winning and not say it when you’re when you’re not winning.’’
+You can’t say ‘one-and-oh this week’ and say it when you’re winning and not say it when you’re not winning.’’

 Still, Wilson didn’t sidestep that the turnovers can’t continue, even if he didn’t feel like spending much time dissecting them publicly.

-“Just got to make clearer decisions,’’ Wilson said.
+“Just got to make clearer decisions,’’ he said.
 “I don’t want to overcomplicate it.’’

-In fact, that’s been the theme of the last few days in the talks he’s had with offensive coordinator Brian Schottenheimer, who said his message to Wilson has been to “simplify your thinking. … Simplify your thought process.’’
+In fact, that’s been the theme of the past few days in the talks he’s had with offensive coordinator Brian Schottenheimer, who said his message to Wilson has been to “simplify your thinking. … simplify your thought process.’’

-“He’s the first one to be like, ‘Yeah, I know, I overthought that,’’’ Schottenheimer said.
+“He’s the first one to be like, ‘Yeah, I know, I overthought that,’ ’’ Schottenheimer said.
 “He (Dissly) flashed, he thought he had him so he did it.
 So it’s getting back to knowing when you make good decisions, as talented as a thrower he is, when you’re making good decisions, you’re not going to turn the ball over.
 That’s why he’s always had those (low interception) numbers because he’s a brilliant passer.
 And when you’re making good decisions and you’re keeping a simple thought process, the ball’s out of your hand and you don’t put the ball in harm’s way.’’

-As for why Wilson may suddenly be overthinking things?
+As for why Wilson might suddenly be overthinking things?

-Schottenheimer said “just competing.’’
+Schottenheimer said, “Just competing.’’

 Indeed, the most obvious reason for the turnovers is the Seahawks being behind — they’ve trailed for all but 9 minutes, 53 seconds of the past two games — and Wilson feeling some urgency to make something happen.